csdms/babelizer/paper/paper.md

-With an integrated multicomponent approach to modeling, scientific modelers--not just software developers--connect components to form integrated models, where plug-and-play components can easily be added or removed.
+With an integrated multicomponent approach to modeling, scientific modelers--not just software developers--connect components to form integrated models, where plug-and-play components can easily be added or removed (@tucker:2021, @david:2013, gregersen:2007, @collins:2005).
 This is in contrast to older methods, where a single modeling group would construct a monolithic model built on the tight integration of software written within an isolated framework.
 A single person or group would control model development.
 Outside contributors would go through